 who are we?

 The understanding of a large number of astronomical observations (from the Earth's upper atmosphere to the most distant galactic objects) and their astrophysical interpretation depend on basic atomic and molecular data.
 These data result from studies and laboratory experiments carried out under conditions simulating, while simplifying them, the physico-chemical conditions of the environments observed.
-It is in this triple aspect of scientific knowledge (observation - experimentation - interpretation) that the LERMA-Cergy Laboratory at the University of Cergy-Pontoise is interested in, in collaboration with the Paris Observatory within the general framework of the joint research unit 8112 - LERMA (Laboratory for the Study of Radiation and Matter in Astrophysics and Atmospheres).
+It is in this triple aspect of scientific knowledge (observation - experimentation - interpretation) that the LIRA-CY Laboratory at the CY Cergy Paris University is interested in, in collaboration with the Paris Observatory within the general framework of the joint research unit 8254- LIRA (Astrophysics Instrumentation and Research Laboratory).

 Context: How do molecules form on cold surfaces?